eh1322005/Who-survives-the-shock/Powerbi_Final_Project/README.md

 ![Data Model](Data_Model.png)

-The project follows a Star Schema optimized for analytical reporting and DAX calculations.
+The project follows a Galaxy Schema optimized for analytical reporting and DAX calculations.

 ### Fact Tables